asreview/asreview/docs/source/project_create.rst

 The query strategy determines which document is shown after the model has computed the relevance scores.
-The options are: maximum (certainty-based), uncertainty, random and clustering.
+The options are: maximum (certainty-based), uncertainty, random, and clustering.
 When certainty-based is selected, the documents are shown in the order of relevance score.
 The document most likely to be relevant is shown first.
 When mixed is selected, the next document will be selected certainty-based 95% of the time, and uncertainty based or randomly